 Was I kidnapped?
 Every adoption is different but in my case all the elements of a kidnapping seemed to be present, at least as viewed from the perspective of a small child.
-I was ripped out of the arms of my beloved foster parents, the only people I had ever known, on my first birthday and handed to strangers.
+I was ripped out of the arms of my beloved foster parents, the only people I had ever known, and handed to strangers.
 The social worker helped my adoptive parents strap me in a leather harness to keep me from running away, a practice I learned to endure the first few years of life.
 I was sick to my stomach.
 I hated it when they put their faces close to mine.
 They said I looked somber.
 I kicked and screamed and threw hissy fits when they touched me.
 My adoptive mother had never talked baby talk before; she didn’t understand my normal gestures for hunger, upset stomach, sickness, bathroom, and tiredness.
 I refused to allow her to pick me up and intentionally pooped in my pants.
 I kept my head down until she held her nose and made an ugly expression, a practice I continued beyond the normal age.

 My facial expression was dour.
 I acted stoically and standoffishly, and locked myself inside an introverted shell.
 I was in no mood to communicate with adult words.
 I never smiled because I was unhappy.
 I pouted and refused to cooperate.
-My adopted grandmother had a wrinkled face with long, white, hairy eyebrows and little, bony fingers.
+My adoptive grandmother had a wrinkled face with long, white, hairy eyebrows and little, bony fingers.
 I didn’t like her staring at me; it was frustrating hearing her speak Italian, a language I didn’t understand.
 My heart was hollow.
 My mood was desperate.
 I was nauseous and sad.
 I was afraid and uncertain what was to become of me.
-My adopted father kept me on continuous display in front of his friends and relatives.
+My adoptive father kept me on continuous display in front of his friends and relatives.
 It was evident to everyone that I had been severely traumatized.

-The sullen and forlorn expression on my face is indicative of the trauma caused by the primal wound and genealogical bewilderment that I had experienced at the dawn of life when I was removed from my mother’s breast and again when I was literally torn from the arms of my beloved foster parents a year later, the only people I had ever known, and given to my celebratory adoptive parents.
+The sullen and forlorn expression on my face was indicative of the trauma caused by the primal wound and genealogical bewilderment that I had experienced at the dawn of life when I was removed from my mother’s breast and again when I was literally torn from the arms of my beloved foster parents, the only people I had ever known, and given to my celebratory adoptive parents.
 The lingering sounds of my primal screams in the cold morning air as I was dragged away from my foster parents left them swimming in tears.
 The unhappy memory of the events that occurred that day lingered in their hearts forever.
 The bond between a mother and her child is the strongest bond found in all of nature.
 All infants have an instinctive need to stay near their mothers for survival.
 Scientific studies prove that separation induces severe psychological stress, causes deviations from normal behavior that is predictable, and provides scientific evidence that show the negative effects on the well being of humans and animals.

 Everyone is forced to go through transitions in life in response to altered circumstances and changing realities.
 How we cope with change has a lot to do with our past experiences, those who guide us, and our personalities.
 Most of us have had the experience of moving to a new town; transferring to a new school; leaving houses, bicycles, neighborhoods and friends behind; changing partners and personal relationships; getting divorced; suffering accidents and failing health; losing loved ones, friends and pets; joining the military; getting fired, demoted, laid off and changing jobs.
 We create some of these events, others we have no control over, but in all cases, the quicker and the smoother we make the transition, the better our lives will be.

 Perspectives from all sides of the adoption triangle are needed to fully understand this issue, and everyone is encouraged to join the dialogue, but I think a few readers have missed the point by focusing solely on the benefits and advantages of adoption and the better outcomes adoption can produce later in life, rather than addressing the value of human bonding and the effects and perceptions of the event as viewed from a child’s perspective.
 When a child is young, they find it difficult to speak; it is only through our interpretations of their body language, actions, and facial expressions that we learn to interpret what we think they are feeling.
-I concur with the premise that adoption has many benefits over other forms of welfare and institutional care based on my own personal experiences of living in a nice neighborhood, going on vacations in foreign countries, receiving a new car on my 16th birthday, and being provided with the education of my choice, but the point I am stressing is the complications that arise when we are abruptly forced to adjust to radically altered circumstances, including breaking the bond between a mother and her child, recovering from natural disasters, the death of a loved one, accidents, war and post traumatic stress.
+I concur with the premise that adoption has many benefits over other forms of welfare, orphanages, and other forms of institutional care based on my own personal experiences of living in a nice neighborhood, going on vacations in foreign countries, receiving a new car on my 16th birthday, and being provided with the education of my choice, but the point I am stressing is the complications that arise when we are abruptly forced to adjust to radically altered circumstances, including breaking the bond between a mother and her child, recovering from natural disasters, the death of a loved one, accidents, war and post traumatic stress.
 Adoption is a monumental event that radically alters the life trajectory of the child.
 Children are inherently afraid of strangers; separation from the mother automatically triggers predictable nervous behaviors that are scientifically documented.
 Warm cookies and milk, hugs and smiles, a secure comfortable environment, and prayers can help many individuals cope with unexpected transitions in their lives but many of the effects that occur happen in the mind and are not readily apparent or attached to the cause and effect.
 There are many facets to adoption.
 Most children can’t fully comprehend the situation and aren’t able to speak for themselves.
 Often, it is only in adulthood when we reflect on our early experiences that the symptoms become clear and we are capable of clearly expressing how we felt about the situation, then and now.
 That is the point I was trying to make in this blog and the direction I was hoping to lead the discourse.